LINDA WERTHEIMER, HOST:

 DANIEL KORETZ: It was the motivation for the creation of the ACT, which is the primary competitor to the SAT.

-The fact that there's been a shift in the market toward the ACT does suggest that admissions officers are increasingly interested in a more curriculum-based test.
-The real issue is will the new test, whatever it might look like, do a better or worse job than the current test.
+KORETZ: The fact that there's been a shift in the market toward the ACT does suggest that admissions officers are increasingly interested in a more curriculum-based test.
+The real issue is will the new test - whatever it might look like - do a better job or a worse job of that than the current test.